Does No Man's Sky Have A Story?

 Once you reach the centre of the galaxy, you will speak with Atlas again.
 Then, you must make a decision whether you restart the simulation, save Atlas, or decline the offer.
 Declining the offer ends the main story line, meanwhile, saving Atlas or restarting the simulation will send you to a new galaxy to restart the game.
 Progress will be saved, and you can use the Interstellar Terminus to travel back to your previous galaxy if you wish.

 That's all there is to No Man's Sky story right now!
-Whether you see out the story or not is entirely up to you, and isn't necessary to be able to kick back and enjoy the expanse of time and space that the game has to offer.
+Whether you seek out the story or not is entirely up to you, and isn't necessary to be able to kick back and enjoy the expanse of time and space that the game has to offer.
 As you progress with Artemis Path, Atlas Path, or taking over your own planet, don't forget to check out how to take a pet companion along with you, or enjoy the game with a friend.